Andryushik/ecommerce-store/README.md

 This is the Store, Admin Dashboard [here](https://github.com/Andryushik/ecommerce-admin)

-An e-commerce website template, made for self education, is a powerful tool for creating and launching online sales with minimal effort.
+An e-commerce website template is a powerful tool for creating and launching online sales with minimal effort.
 It provides users with a unique platform for selling products and services over the internet, offering a multitude of features and capabilities.
 Here's a brief description of the template:

 Product Catalog: The template allows you to create a structured catalog of products with the ability to add images, descriptions, specifications, and prices.
 This helps customers easily find and select the products they're interested in.